Different cities in California have markedly different

 following sets of features or feature crosses could learn

-city-specific relationships between roomsPerPerson and housing
+city-specific relationships between roomsPerPerson and

 Three separate binned features: [binned latitude],